 Not Linda either, by the way.

-Uh, just for the record.
+Just for the record.

 Speak for yourself.

-Uh, you're going to heaven for sure.
+You're going to heaven for sure?

-I mean, I think that uh Jesus and I could have a lot of good laughs about this world.
+I mean, I think that Jesus and I could have a lot of good laughs about this world.

 A lot of good laughs about this world.